geo-frontend/nlmaps/apps/examples/README.md

 ### using NodeJS and compiling with `browserify`

 #### Getting set up

 To run these examples, you will need NodeJS, npm, and browserify.

-To install Nodejs and npm, follow the instructions for your platform [here](https://nodejs.org/en/download/https://nodejs.org/en/download/).
+To install Nodejs and npm, follow the instructions for your platform [here](https://nodejs.org/en/download/).

 Once NodeJS is installed, you can install browserify like this:

     npm install -g browserify

-You may need to add `sudo ` in front of this command, if you receive a 'permission denied' error.
+You may need to add `sudo` in front of this command, if you receive a 'permission denied' error.
 The `-g` flag installs this package as a globally available command on your machine.

 Then you can move into a new directory and initialize it as an npm project with the following command:

     npm init -y

 (Note that we tell npm to not ask us a bunch of questions about the project by using the `-y` flag.
 Normally we would enter a project name, license, and repository, but since this is just a quick demo we can skip this.)

 Running `npm init` creates a `package.json` file for us, so we can install some packages from `npmjs.org`.
 For our first example, we need the main `nlmaps` package and a Google Maps wrapper package:

     npm install --save nlmaps google-maps

 #### An example with the full `nlmaps` package

 Now create a file `index-nlmaps.js` with the following code:

     var googleMapsLoader = require('google-maps');

-    googleMapsLoader.KEY='abcdefghijk' //substitute with your Google Maps key, see https://developers.google.com/maps/documentation/javascript/get-api-key

     googleMapsLoader.load(function(google) {
         var nlmaps = require('nlmaps');
         nlmaps.createMap({target: 'map-div'})
     })

 Now, we need to compile this script into something the browser will understand.
 For this we use `browserify`:

     browserify index-nlmaps.js -o main-nlmaps.js

 This compiles the `index-nlmaps.js` file into the output file `main-nlmaps.js`.

 To view your example in the browser, create a file `nlmaps.html` which loads `main-nlmaps.js`:

     <!DOCTYPE html>
     <html lang="en">
       <head>